Principles of Physical Layer Security in Multiuser Wireless Networks: A Survey

 \section{Multi-antenna Channels}

 The explosion of interest in multiple-input multiple-output (MIMO) systems soon led to the realization that exploiting the available spatial dimensions could also enhance the secrecy capabilities of wireless channels.
-The work by Hero \cite{Hero03} is arguably the first to consider secret communication in a MIMO setting, and sparked a concerted effort to apply and extend the single-antenna wiretap theory to this new problem.
-In a fading MIMO channel where the transmitter, receiver, and eavesdropper are equipped with $N_T,N_R,N_E$ antennas respectively, a general representation for the signal received by the legitimate receiver is
+In a fading MIMO channel where the transmitter, receiver, and eavesdropper are equipped with $N_T,N_R,N_E$ antennas respectively as in Fig.~\ref{fig_MIMOwiretap}, a general representation for the signals received by the legitimate receiver and passive eavesdropper are